 - blood clots

-Lung cancer growing right at the top of the lung is called a pancoast tumour.
+A very rare type of lung cancer growing right at the top of the lung is called a Pancoast tumour.
 These tumours cause very specific symptoms.

 The most common symptom is severe shoulder pain, or pain that travels down the arm.